Mom, it’s time for the quiz again and I’m ready to make my announcements!

 Tell me if you can figure out the answer.
 Here we go with… drum roll please…

 The Hpathy Quiz!!!!!

-Elaine, my five-month-old son, “Fernando’s”, cold was getting better, but, today it became worse again!
+Elaine, my five-month-old son, “Lorenzo’s”, cold was getting better, but, today it became worse again!
 Maybe because he was exposed to a cold draft last evening.
 We tried the sauna but it did not help.
 Right now his nose is congested.
-But sometimes clear water discharge comes out.
+But sometimes clear watery discharge comes out.
 What should I give him?

 You’re right, that was the shortest quiz on record!
 I don’t know how you solved it!

 Well, do you know what the remedy is?